-Experiment 1 (Comparisons with existing fault tolerance approaches).
-We compare AF-Stream with two open-source stream processing systems: Storm [55] and Spark Streaming [62].
+stream processing systems: Storm (v0.9.5) [69] and Spark Streaming (v1.4.1) [80].
 We consider three setups for each of them.
 The first setup disables fault tolerance to provide baseline results.
 The second setup uses their own available fault tolerance mechanisms.
-Specifically, Storm tracks every item until it is fully processed (via a component called Acker), yet it only achieves only best-effort fault tolerance as it does not support state backups.
-On the other hand, Spark Streaming achieves error-free fault tolerance by making state backups as RDDs in mini-batches and making item backups via write-ahead logging [63].
-We set the mini-batch interval of Spark Streaming as 1 second (see details in $\S2.1$ ).
+Specifically, Storm tracks every item until it is fully processed (via a component called Acker), yet it only achieves best-effort fault tolerance as it does not support state backups.
+On the other hand, Spark Streaming achieves error-free fault tolerance by making state backups as RDDs in mini-batches and making item backups via writeahead logging [81].
+We set the mini-batch interval of Spark Streaming as 1s ($\S 2.1$).
 For both setups, we configure the systems to read traces from memory to avoid the disk access overhead.
-Finally, the third setup achieves fault tolerance through Kafka [6], a reliable messaging system that persists items to disk for availability.
+Finally, the third setup achieves fault tolerance through Kafka [7], a reliable messaging system that persists items to disk for availability.
 We configure the systems to read input items from the disk-based storage of Kafka, so that Kafka serves as an extra item backup system to replay items upon failures.
-We configure the fault tolerance mechanisms of Storm and Spark Streaming based on the official documentations; for Kafka integration, we refer to [54, 56].
-In particular, Kafka and write-ahead logging in Spark Streaming have the same functionality, so for performance efficiency, it is suggested to disable write-ahead logging when Kafka is used [54].
+We configure the fault tolerance mechanisms of Storm and Spark Streaming based on the official documentations; for Kafka integration, we refer to [68,70].
+In particular, Kafka and write-ahead logging in Spark Streaming have the same functionality, so for performance efficiency, it is suggested to disable write-ahead logging when Kafka is used [68].
 On the other hand, other fault tolerance approaches can be used in conjunction with Kafka.
 We present all combinations in our results.